 There is no admission fee to visit Arlington National Cemetery.
 However, tickets are required for the tram that winds through the cemetery.
 Discounted tickets are offered to active-duty military, veterans, seniors, and children, and they can be purchased just inside the Arlington National Cemetery entrance.

 For the latest information, including special exhibits and events, visit the Arlington National Cemetery website.

-Have You Visited JFK’s Grave and Eternal Flame in Arlington National Cemetery?
+Have You Visited the Kennedy Family Graves at Arlington National Cemetery?